 Add peeled garlic and almonds to a food processor and blend until it creates a fine powder.

-Add in washed cilantro, canola oil and lemon juice.
+Add in washed pesto or cilantro, canola oil and lemon juice.
 Be sure to catch the lemon seeds so they don’t end up in the food processor.
 Blend until smooth.

 Add in Parmesan cheese and blend one more time.

 Just like that, three steps and you are done!
-Enjoy your cilantro pesto however you choose.
+Enjoy your pesto however you choose.
 A bonus to this recipe is the flavour builds as it sits.
 Store in a glass container like a mason jar for up to one week.